 Moqtada al-Sadr and Abdel Aziz al-Hakim agree deal aimed at ending years of rivalry.

-The attacks come a day after a suicide bomber killed 14 people at a police post near Samarra, about 100km south of Baiji, also in Salaheddin province.
+The attacks come a day after a suicide bomber killed 14 people at a police post near Samarra, around 100 km south of Baiji, also in Salaheddin province.

 Last Thursday, a roadside bomb near Samarra killed Sheikh Maawia Naji Jebara, the leader of the Salaheddin Awakening Council.